 - Sarah Cotton Nelson approached impact and accountability from the funders perspective in a presentation titled “Logic Models, Theories of Change, and Strategic Plans: How to help Funders Understand Impact."

 Cotton Nelson presentation

-- Lee Ponsky mesmerised the students with the story of how he founded MEDWish International.
+- Lee Ponsky mesmerized the students with the story of how he founded MEDWish International.
 Having spent a summer as a surgical intern in Nigeria and observing the lack of surgical equipment, he created an organization that collects unused medical supplies for donation to developing countries: therefore repurposing medical surplus that would otherwise be discarded.